SimonRenggli1/Spirit-Seekers/README.md

 # Phantom Pursuit

 Phantom Pursuit is a multiplayer co-op horror game that can be played by 1-4 players.
-The game is set in various haunted locations, such as abandoned houses, cemeteries, and asylums.
+The game is set in various haunted locations, such as abandoned houses or flats.
 Each location will have its own unique layout, puzzles, and challenges for players to overcome.

 ### Features
 - Multiple different types of ghosts, each with their own unique appearance, behavior, and abilities.